comses-education/github-starter-course/README.md

 You might have noticed already, but you can add some fun styling to your issues, pull requests, and files. ["Markdown"](https://guides.github.com/features/mastering-markdown/) is an easy way to style your issues, pull requests, and files with some simple syntax.
 This can be helpful to organize your information and make it easier for others to read.
 You can also drop in gifs and images to help convey your point!
 To learn more about using GitHub’s flavor of markdown, read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

-### Engaging with the GitHub community

-The GitHub community is vast.
-There are many types of people who use GitHub in their day to day—students like you, professional developers, hobbyists working on open source projects, and explorers who are just jumping into the world of software development on their own.
-There are many ways you can interact with the larger GitHub community, but here are three places where you can start.

-#### Starring repositories

-If you find a repository interesting or you want to keep track of it, star it!
-When you star a repository it’s also used as a signal to surface better recommendations on github.com/explore.
-If you’d like to get back to your starred repositories you can do so via your user profile.
-To learn  more about starring repositories, read ["Saving Repositories with Stars"](https://docs.github.com/en/github/getting-started-with-github/saving-repositories-with-stars).

-#### Following users

-You can follow people on GitHub to receive notifications about their activity and discover projects in their communities.
-When you follow a user, their public GitHub activity will show up on your dashboard so you can see all the cool things they are working on.
-To learn more about following users, read ["Following People"](https://docs.github.com/en/github/getting-started-with-github/following-people).

-#### Browsing GitHub Explore

-GitHub Explore is a great place to do just that … explore :smile: You can find new projects, events, and developers to interact with.

-You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
-The more you intereact with GitHub the more tailored your Explore view will be.

-## 📝 Optional next steps

-* Open a pull request and let your teacher know that you’ve finished this course.
+## Next Steps

+Complete the following assignments:

+* [Assignment 0](assignment-0.md) - Familiarize yourself with [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) or equivalent git client so you can synchronize the work on your local machine with GitHub.
-* Create a new markdown file in this repository.
-Let them know what you learned and what you are still confused about!
-Experiment with different styles!
+* [Assignment 1](assignment-1.md) - Create a new markdown file in this repository named `documentation.md` and experiment with different Markdown styles.
+Feel free to let us know what you've learned, and what you are still confused about.
+* [Assignment 2](assignment-2.md) - Add a NetLogo file to this repository (feel free to upload one from the NetLogo model commons, e.g., https://ccl.northwestern.edu/netlogo/models/DiningPhilosophers)
+* [Assignment 3](assignment-3.md) - Open a pull request and tag us via the `@` symbol, e.g., `@alee` to let us know that you’ve finished this course.
-* Create your profile README.
+* (Optional) Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-* Go to your user dashboard and create a new repository.
+* (Optional) Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?

 ## 📚  Resources